Marklin2289/polygon-learning/markdown/pyth/PYTH_VISUALIZE_DATA.md

 # 📈 Moving Averages

+{% hint style="info" %}
+We need to calculate the Simple Moving Average (SMA), to kickstart the EMA with a point of reference.
+This is why you will not see the green line representing the EMA on the chart right away when starting it up.
+{% endhint %}

 Because what we are building is effectively a financial application, we want to display the moving average we'll be using to determine our buy & sell signals for the tokens we want to trade.

 For the hard-boiled engineers and the truly devoted learners, there is a dry explanation of Exponential Moving Average (EMA) calculations available on [Wikipedia](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) but this is likely to be _very_ confusing to most readers.
 Luckily, there is a much simpler way to visualize this formula and what it will produce!